-God calls us to be good stewards of the resources he has given us, to look out for one another by sharing and collaborating, rather than grabbing up everything we can get now and worrying about others later.
+The environment and the people that inhabit it are interconnected; all of God's good creation is one.
+God calls us to be stewards of the resources which we have been given, to look out for one another by sharing and collaborating, rather than grabbing up everything we can get now and worrying about others later.
 After all, teaching a man to fish will be of little value if we've left him a polluted pond.